What is your address?

 Obtain a certified copy of your marriage license at the Register of Deeds Office.
 Present it along with other required documentation to the Social Security Administration.
 After applying for a new Social Security card, you should wait at least 24 hours before going to the Department of Motor Vehicles to update your driver's license.
 The Social Security Administration is at 4701 Old Wake Forest Road in Raleigh; the telephone number is 1-800-772-1213.

 How do I obtain a copy of my marriage license?

-If you obtained your marriage license in Wake County, you may request a copy by mail or in person.
+If you obtained your marriage license in Wake County, you may request a copy by mail, in person or Online*.
 Copies are usually available 10 days after the wedding ceremony occurs.
 Provide the name of each party, the date of the marriage and a return address.
 A certified copy of a marriage license is $10; an uncertified copy is 15¢.
 For more information, visit our Marriage License webpage.